zzzddd/Sprint-Challenge-Single-Page-Apps/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

-> Answer:  Switching between routes is often faster due to not refreshing the whole page.
+> Answer: Client-side routing offers control of the site URL and content without having to wait for a server to respond with content.

 ## Project Set Up